Emerjoin/Arqiva/docs-project/topics/01_getting-started/01_intro.md

 ```

-## Display the index page from your web-browser
+## Display the index page on your favorite web-browser
 ```bash
     http://localhost:9610/arqiva/index.html
 ```